Line Edit: “The Social Network”

 The Social Network tells the true(-ish) story of computer programmer and social-media mogul Mark Zuckerberg as he navigates the situations, relationships, and lawsuits that were the founding of Facebook.
 The script was written by Aaron Sorkin, based on The Accidental Billionaires by Ben Mezrich.

-💬 Original lines appear as code blocks, edited lines appear as quote blocks (with changes in boldface), and commentary appears as regular text.
-Original lines that do not require editing are run into the same code blocks as original lines that proceed them and do.
+💬 Original lines appear as code blocks, edited lines appear as “quote blocks,” changes appear as boldface, and commentary appears as regular text.
+Original lines that do not require editing are run into the same code blocks as original lines that follow them and do.

 Original Text